nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommanderManual/arc_branch.md

 add sidebar: _sidebars/arcCommanderManualSidebar.md
 ---

-## Working on a second branch

-*Problem:*
+## Challenge

 - No direct access rights to the main branch (which can be handled via the [DataHUB](../DataHub.md)) or
 - Many people working on the same repository, making direct pushing to main branch chaotic.

-*Solution:*
+## Solution

 Work on a second branch and contribute to the main branch using merge/pull requests

-*Workflow:*
+## Workflow

 1. Use `arc get` to get the main branch of the repository.
 2. Work on the ARC.
 3. Use `arc sync -b SecondBranchName`.

-This will create a commit with your newest changes and push the commit to a new branch with the given name.
+> :bulb: This will create a commit with your newest changes and push the commit to a new branch with the given name.
 When you finished editing your ARC, you can merge your progress into the main branch.

 ## Git status